Hackit-Playbook/hackit-playbook.github.io/_posts/2017-02-11-Tactic-16-Interviewing-users.md

 <li>Give them a task before they start - eg ‘I’d like you to try to apply for a passport’</li>
 <li>Ask open ended questions - eg ‘what do you expect to happen next’</li>
 <li>Ask them to talk to you about what’s going on in their head - eg ‘What do you think when you see this?’</li></ul>

+We've written a quick guide for how to conduct<a href="https://docs.google.com/document/d/1hEe7UQiFAzr4FRjQtcnQW7ci5m2iJg0wQLokSefrN-g/edit?usp=sharing">usability testing</a>.